nup002/Mathboard/docs/get_started.md

   </div>
 </div>

 Look at you tapping away!
-Here's a few more key combinations you can try if you wish:
+Here's a few more key combinations you can try.
+See [Symbols](/symbols.md) for all symbols and how to type them.
 - $\delta$ : <keycombo>[B]+[γ]</keycombo>
 - $\int$ : <keycombo>[C]+[λ]</keycombo>
 - $\gg$ : <keycombo>[R][C]+[η]</keycombo>